 Camp's programs are designed to restore normalcy, nurture powerful friendships and supportive social networks, and challenge perceived limitations associated with pediatric illnesses.
 This is accomplished through an integrated "Camp-Around Care" model to engage children and families throughout the year.
 Camp provides seamless year-round programming to support families through the illness process.
 Our programs have a unique healing impact on the seriously ill children and families we serve.

-Since its founding in 1988 Camp has evolved from a summer program to a vibrant year-round community operating both onsite and regional programs throughout the Northeast.
-Our organizational growth has and continues to be inked to the diverse needs of the children and families in our care.
+Since its founding in 1988 the Camp has evolved from a summer program to a vibrant year-round community that operates both onsite and regional programs throughout the Northeast.
+Our organizational growth has and continues to be inextricably linked to the diverse needs of the children and families in our care.
 Parent-specific programs were added in the early 1990s, followed shortly by family retreats during weekends throughout the spring and fall.
-In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, extending the hope and healing power of Camp to hospitalized children across the Northeast.
+In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, which extend the hope and healing power of Camp to hospitalized children across the Northeast.
 Altogether, Camp’s year-round program offerings enable a continuity of care that seamlessly engages children, families, and healthcare professionals.
-The Hospital Outreach program remains our fastest growing and most scalable initiative.
-The addition of six Outreach Specialists and additional partnering sites enabled our Outreach Specialists to conduct more than 30,000 interactions in 2015 serving more than 20,000 child patients.
-Presently, 31 Specialists are providing services at more than 40 partnering sites across the Northeast.

 The programs of The Hole in the Wall Gang Camp are designed to enhance peer support networks and strengthen the social and emotional capital of the children and families in our care.
 The Hole in the Wall Gang Camp maintains scalable and sustainable program growth designed to preserve our core values - safety, camaraderie, possibility, appreciation - while expanding services impacting the lives of more children, families, and healthcare professionals each year.